Pucón to Río Puelo:

 Lower Río Trancura: Warm-up on class II-III whitewater and take out right in Pucón

 Lower Río Fuy: Enjoy clean class III rapids, surf waves, and endless laps.
-The Los Ríos region provides a nice contrast from the hustle and bustle of Pucón.

 Río San Pedro: Farther down in the Fuy Drainage, the Río San Pedro is a full day of paddling through a green canyon in the Los Ríos region with big waves, beaches, and Class III rapids.
-The area around the San Pedro is visibly rich with Mapuche heritage and big lakes

 Río Petrohué: Higher volume Class III rapids with Volcano Osorno in the backdrop.

 Río Puelo: The Puelo originates in Argentina and flows through a remote and mountainous region of the Chilean Patagonia.
 Visiting the valley is like stepping back in time in Patagonia.
-Life in Puelo revolves around enjoying the big water and scenery of its Class III lower canyon, exploring waterfalls and swimming holes in the area, and enjoying Patagonian hospitality .
+Life in Puelo revolves around enjoying the big water and scenery of its Class III lower canyon, exploring waterfalls and swimming holes in the area, and enjoying Patagonian hospitality.

 • Who should come

-• Season
+• Accomodation

 • Food